MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 <!--

-NOTE: THE BELOW SECTION IS HIDDEN UNTIL APIs ARE AVAILABLE
+Note  : THE BELOW SECTION IS HIDDEN UNTIL APIs ARE AVAILABLE